At the heart of The Graphical Tree’s culture is trust.

-As a result, we encourage and embrace a company culture of diversity and inclusion.
+As a result, we encourage and embrace a company culture of diversity and inclusion and social responsibility.

 We encourage all staff in their daily actions, decisions and behaviour to take responsibility and endeavour to promote these concepts, to comply with all relevant legislation and to ensure that they do not discriminate against colleagues, customers, suppliers or any other person associated with The Graphical Tree.